Our Location

 Fertilizing is also important when caring for trumpet lilies; use a balanced fertilizer once every two weeks during spring and summer months while reducing frequency during winter months when growth slows down significantly.
 Pruning should only be done after flowering has finished.
 Make sure not to remove any foliage unless absolutely necessary, as this could reduce flowering potential next year.

 Finally, if pests become an issue, try using insecticidal soap or neem oil spray instead of chemical pesticides whenever possible.
-These natural solutions are safer for both humans and wildlife alike without sacrificing effectiveness against common garden pests like aphids or spider mites.
+These natural solutions are safer for humans and wildlife without sacrificing effectiveness against common garden pests like aphids or spider mites.

 In general, trumpet lilies are hybrids bred from the following species and inter-species hybrids: L. × aurelianense, brownii, L. × centigale, henryi (called Aurelian when crossed with other trumpet lilies), L. × imperiale, L. × kewense, leucanthum, regale, rosthornii, sargentiae, sulphureum, and L. × sulphurgale.